Cedars-Sinai-Neuroimaging/magnitude_dncnn/README.md

 # magnitude_dncnn

-Code used for denoising T2star-weighted susceptibility imaging.
+Code used for denoising T2star-weighted susceptibility MRI.
 Provided model was trained on the whole cohort using 80:20 train/validation split.

 ---